shajra/haskell-hls-nix/README.md

 There are some Haskell projects that will need different tools and libraries than we install at a system- or user-level.
 For instance, two projects may depend on conflicting versions of a dependency.
 The user's normal environment can only provide one of these projects what it needs.

 In these instances we can use `nix-shell` to create a project-specific environment.
 We can author a Nix expression in a file called `shell.nix` in our project's root directory.
-Then when we execute `nix-shell` from the project's root, we enter into a Bash shell with environment variables set up for the project, including `PATH`.
+Then when we execute `nix-shell` from the project's root, we enter a Bash shell with environment variables set up for the project, including `PATH`.
 The shell's environment can provide different versions of tools and libraries we need so that HLS, Cabal, Stack, and other tools can be called as we would expect.
 Commands in a Nix shell can be called both in an interactive Bash session, as well as non-interactively (one-off) with `nix-shell`'s `--run` switch.

 We'll also have to configure our editors to invoke HLS, dealing with the possibility that it might be called within a Nix shell.
 The provided drop-in replacement HLS Nix wrapper script can help with that.
 Alternatively, we can use Direnv and Lorelei.